 \subsection{Trend analysis}

 We use ordinary least squares (OLS) regression to determine the trend in $\langle{\rm EIS}\rangle$ in 1980-2024.
-We do this for three reanalysis datasets and all available ensemble members of four GCMs, as described above.
+We do this for three reanalysis datasets and all available ensemble members of four GCMs, as described in section~\ref{methods}.
 For reanalyses, the standard errors of the predicted slopes are converted to a 5-95\% confidence interval by assuming a $t$-distribution with 43 degrees of freedom.
 For the GCMs, the 5-95\% confidence interval is calculated from percentiles of the ensemble distribution.

 Predicted trends are calculated by first applying the regression model to surface temperature data in 1980-2024 and then computing the trends in the predicted $\langle{\rm EIS}\rangle$ timeseries.
-For a given regression model (ERA5 with trend, ERA5 internal variability, or GCM internal variability), this is done for each reanalysis and gridded SST product separately.
+For a given regression model (unfiltered ERA5, filtered ERA5, or GCM internal variability), this is done with $T$ from each reanalysis and gridded SST product separately.

-In Fig.~\ref{4}D, we only show the OLS slopes, not the confidence intervals.
+In Fig.~\ref{5}D, we only show the OLS slopes, not the confidence intervals.
 That is, the bars span from the minimum to maximum predicted slope, disregarding the standard error associated with the OLS regression.
 The reanalysis bar (green) contains only three predictions (from MERRA2, JRA-3Q, and ERA5, indicated by crosses).
 The GCM bar contains 240 predictions, one for each ensemble member, spanning four different models and two different future scenarios.
 The regression bar contains all predictions from the three different regression models applied to six estimates of historical $T$, totaling 18 predictions.
-See SI~Fig.~\ref{SIfig8} for a breakdown of trends into different models, scenarios, and $T$ estimates.
+See SI~Fig.~S10 for a breakdown of trends into different models, scenarios, and $T$ estimates.